kiffoh/messaging-app-mongoDB/README.md

 # **EasyMessage - Messaging App (Backend)**

 **EasyMessage** is a web application for direct and group messaging, inspired by WhatsApp.
+This project is one of the penultimate project in the Odin Project[https://www.theodinproject.com/lessons/nodejs-messaging-app], and as part of the learning process, I have reinforced my knowledge on authentification, media-sharing whilst developing knowledge for real time server-client updates.

 The backend is built using Node.js and utilises the Prisma ORM for database management.
-It is responsible for handling requests from the frontend, setting up and maintaining the database, and managing WebSocket connections for real-time messaging.
+It is responsible for handling requests from the frontend (RESTful API), setting up and maintaining the database, and managing WebSocket connections for real-time messaging.

-Key features of the backend include:
-- Serving a RESTful API for the frontend
-- Managing user data and messages via the Prisma ORM
-- Supporting real-time communication with WebSockets for direct and group messaging

 ### Core Features